 A passport can open the world to you, and you don’t want to leave home without it if you’re traveling beyond U.S. borders.
 It will be required to prove your citizenship and gain entry to another country, as well as for readmittance to the U.S. when you come back home.

-Even if you’re not a jet-setter, a passport can serve as a good primary piece of identification in lieu of a driver’s license.
+Even if you’re not a jet-setter, a passport can serve as an excellent primary piece of identification in place of a driver’s license.
 Getting a passport and keeping it current can have several benefits.

-Here’s what you need to know to get or renew a passport, including steps required, fees, and ways to make the process as seamlessly as possible.
+Here’s what you need to know to get or renew a passport, including the steps required, fees, and ways to make the process as seamless as possible.

 What Is a Passport?

-A passport is a document issued by an authorized official of a country to one of its citizens and is usually necessary for exit and re-entry into the country.
+A passport is a document issued by an authorized official of a country to one of its citizens and is usually necessary for exit and re-entry.
 In the U.S., that authority is the U.S. Department of State.
-A passport allows a citizen to travel in a foreign country in accordance with visa requirements, and requests safe passage for the citizen while abroad.
+A passport allows a citizen to travel in a foreign country per visa requirements and guarantees passage for that person while abroad.

-Typically, they are small booklets containing information such as the bearer’s name, place of birth, date of birth, issue and expiration dates, passport number, photo, and signature.
+Typically, it is a small booklet containing information such as the bearer’s name, place of birth, date of birth, issue and expiration dates, passport number, photo, and signature.
 There are several types of passports, depending on the status of the bearer in their home country.